-Qualifying for Unemployment
+Requirements for Qualifying for Unemployment

 Eligibility requirements to qualify for unemployment compensation vary from state to state.
 However, according to the Department of Labor, there are only two main criteria that must be met in order to qualify:

-How Unemployment is Calculated
+How Unemployment Is Calculated

-Unemployment compensation is intended to replace or supplement part of your previous income.
+Unemployment compensation is intended to replace part of your previous income.
 The compensation you’ll receive depends on the amount you earned while working.

-Not everyone qualifies for unemployment benefits and there are a number of situations when you won’t receive any compensation from the state.
+Not everyone qualifies for unemployment benefits, and there are a number of situations when you won’t receive any compensation from the state.
 The following circumstances may disqualify you from collecting unemployment benefits:

 - Fired for misconduct